-The permittee that currently holds all the grazing preference may lease out portions of the preference to additional operators.
-While these base property leases result in the lessee's being issued a grazing permit, the mandatory terms and conditions of these leased permits are required to fit within the mandatory terms and conditions of the preference holder's permit.
+The permittee that currently holds all the grazing preference may lease out portions of the preference to additional operators through a base property lease.
+While these base property leases result in the lessee's being issued a grazing permit, the mandatory terms and conditions of these leased base property permits are required to fit within the mandatory terms and conditions of the preference holder's permit.
 Therefore, the sum of all current grazing permits within the Alvord Allotment would not exceed the authorized AUMs of grazing preference.
-As leasing preference is strictly an administrative act, is temporary, and all lessees have the same requirements as the preference holder, these leased grazing permits will not be addressed further in this document.
-All discussion of grazing terms and conditions will be for authorization #3602552, which is based on current grazing preference.
+As base property leases are strictly an administrative act, are temporary, and all lessees have the same requirements as the preference holder, the base property leased grazing permits are not addressed further in this document.
+All discussion of grazing terms and conditions are for authorization #3602552, which is based on current grazing preference.

 In 1965, the current day Alvord Allotment was established, AUMS were adjudicated, and livestock grazing authorized (this area was previously part of the Wildhorse Unit).
 A rest-rotation grazing system was implemented at the same time.
 During that transition, 1,892 AUMs were moved from active to suspended nonuse on the grazing permit.
 The intent of this decision was to work towards improving crucial winter mule deer range along the east face of the Steens Mountain.
-These AUMs were suspended in coordination with the previous permit holder, by District Manager decision (February 19, 1965), with the understanding that they could be reinstated within the Desert #6 Pasture following the development of range improvements.
+These AUMs were suspended in coordination with the previous permit holder, by District Manager decision (February 19, 1965), with the understanding that they could be reinstated within the Desert #6 Pasture following the development of range developments.
 This decision predates congressional direction to the BLM to identify WSAs, which was implemented in 1976.

-On March 12, 1985, the BLM received a grazing application by the permittee to reinstate the 1,892 suspended AUMs in the Desert #6 Pasture in response to the increase in accessible forage following the construction of range improvements, including water developments and new fence construction, which improved distribution within the pasture and made more areas of the pasture accessible to livestock.
+On March 12, 1985, the BLM received a grazing application by the permittee to reinstate the 1,892 suspended AUMs in the Desert #6 Pasture in response to the increase in accessible forage following the construction of range developments, including water developments and new fence construction, which improved distribution within the pasture and made more areas of the pasture accessible to livestock.
 Shortly thereafter, on March 25, 1985, the BLM completed an EA (EA OR-